-Undergraduates who join the Tutoring-Learning Center’s Writing-Reading junior staff are recruited from all disciplines and must be recommended by a faculty member.
-TLC Writing Lab Consultants must have a minimum 3.5 GPA at the time of recruitment, successfully complete an interview, and submit a writing sample.
-After acceptance to the program, new staff members must begin the Certification Program by enrolling in Education 370w/570w – Practicum in Tutoring University Reading and Writing.
+Undergraduates who join the Writing Lab staff are recruited from all disciplines and must be recommended by a faculty member.
+Consultants must have a minimum 3.5 GPA at the time of recruitment, a grade of A in Freshman Composition, successfully complete an interview, and submit a writing sample.
+After acceptance to the program, new staff members must begin the certification program by enrolling in Education 301/501 XL, Writing Center Theory and Practice.

 Steps Toward Becoming a Writing Lab Consultant